-As I travelled the globe talking to our clients and business leaders from a wide variety of industries and sectors, I certainly heard my fair share of commentary about AI and cryptocurrency.
+As I traveled the globe talking to our clients and business leaders from a wide variety of industries and sectors, I certainly heard my fair share of commentary about AI and cryptocurrency.
 It’s hard not to get drawn into the hype and excitement of a new and not entirely understood technology.

 But interestingly, I also heard a lot about issues that are very traditional in the human capital field—like engagement.

 In most regions of the world, there is a critical shortage of talent.
 The United States continues to experience a historic shortage of skilled workers.
 In fact, the U.S. Bureau of Labor Statistics reports that there are one million more job openings than people looking for work.
 That is a dynamic many of us in the business world never thought we’d have to contend with.

 When I talk with business leaders, I hear more and more about how they can’t find qualified people to fill jobs.
 And that, as a result, they’re afraid to let anyone go.
 They want to know what they can do to keep their best people at a time when talent is mobile, and the demand for skilled workers has never been as intense.

 In other words, they want to know how to keep their workers engaged.
 Not only to retain talent, but to boost productivity.

 It’s telling that even in an age when we are obsessed with the future of work and spend so much of our time discussing the potential for machines to replace human beings, we are still trying to figure out the best ways to engage our employees.